I took two recent trips to Denver:

 If taking United: Install the United app on your iPhone/iPad beforehand; you can use it while you are on the flight to get free flight status, and optionally make use of the expensive in-flight WiFi, but you can’t install the app while you are in the air.

-You’ll be using your iPhone all the time, for everything from booking reservations, to paying for parking, to Waze.
+You’ll be using your Smartphone all the time, for everything from booking reservations, to paying for parking, to Waze.
 You will need to recharge your iPhone 3 times per day.
-Get a battery pack or battery case.
+Get a battery pack and a battery case.
+Also bring a cigarette lighter charger in case you forget to charge your battery packs the night before.
+It’s handy to bring a USB charging port device like this.

 Figure out which days are game days at mile high stadium, or Coors field, so you know when to avoid downtown Denver.